I decided to quit life coaching and in this post, I will be sharing why I started a lifestyle blog.

 Well, I could spend my time laying in bed when I’m not at the 9-5, but I actually enjoyed tapping into my creativity, so I made a second decision to go 4-years backward.

 Unconventional?
-Indeed, but a decision that boils with inspiration for life.
+Indeed, but a decision that boils to inspiration for life.
 Before I transitioned into the coaching world, I blogged.

 I wrote on lifestyle, style, and self-development.
 And truth be told, part of me feels like it was a mistake to shift, as I made more side hustle money blogging than coaching.
 Even as a coach, I made more money through my blog.